JetBrains/kotlin-web-site/docs/reference/properties.md

 or in the setup method of a unit test.
 In this case, you cannot supply a non-null initializer in the constructor, but you still want to avoid null checks when referencing the property inside the body of a class.

-To handle this case, you can annotate the property with the `lateinit` modifier:
+To handle this case, you can mark the property with the `lateinit` modifier:

 ``` kotlin
 public class MyTest {